 - Try a smaller piece of electrical tape.

-- Tape may be too tightly adhered to the lid before you start to pump.
+- Tape too tightly adheres to the lid before you start to pump.
 Remove and replace with a light touch.

 - Make sure there are no cracks in your hand pump.
 (This actually happened to me when I first tried this technique leading me to believe it wouldn’t work.
 Glad Vicki encouraged me to give it another try.)

 - The lid may not be sealing the jar completely.
 Twist-on lids are the most frequent offenders.

 If you already have the wide-mouth attachment, you can avoid putting holes in your canning lids by using it with Mason glass jars.

 P.S.
 The blue writing on the hand pump rubs off on your hands in an amazingly quick and annoying way.
 You can see in the pictures how half of the writing is already gone.
 Coat the plastic barrel of the pump with vegetable oil and then use a paper towel or a little scrubby pad to remove it.

 - The Lettuce Experiment